Quantum Neural Network Classifiers: A Tutorial: Basic concepts

 For both the two ansatze, the parameter shift rule tells us that if the parameter $\theta$ is encoded in the form $\mathcal{G}(\theta)=e^{-i \frac{\theta}{2} P_n}$ where $P_n$ belongs to the Pauli group, the derivative of the expectation value with respect to a parameter $\theta$ can be expressed as

 where $h_k^{\pm}$ denotes the expectation value of $O_k$ with the parameter $\theta$ being $\theta \pm \frac{\pi}{2}$.
 In the QNNs presented in this paper, the parameters are encoded in single-qubit Pauli-rotation gates, thus fitting the requirements discussed above.
+When we look at the expression of the parameter shift rule, we may connect it to a widely-applied approximation method called the finite difference method.
+In our case, the above derivative can be approximately expressed as

+In addition to the fact that the finite difference method is not exact, the unavoidable experimental noise will affect the result with the finite difference method more than that with the parameter shift rule ($\frac{1}{\Delta \theta} \gg \frac{1}{2}$), thus this approximation method is less practical.
+In the codes attached in this paper, the gradients are calculated by automatic differentiation implemented by Yao.jl.
+The reason why we do not apply the parameter shift rule is that we wish to make the numerical simulations faster.
+Automatic differentiation fulfills this goal and meanwhile has analytical precision, thus being the one adapted in our work.
+When we have a real quantum computer to deploy large-scale quantum neural networks that are hard for classical computers to simulate, methods like the parameter shift rule would be a natural and favorable choice.